 - 1 large egg yolk

 - Line a baking sheet with parchment paper or silicone baking mat.

 - In a small bowl, whisk together flour, baking soda, cinnamon, ginger, allspice, cloves, and salt.

 - In a medium bowl, use a hand-held electric mixer to beat butter and vegetable shortening until well-combined.
 Add sugar and beat on high until light and fluffy, about 1 minute.
 Add molasses and egg yolk and beat until completely incorporated.

-- Use a wooden spoon to stir in flour one-third at a time until well-mixed.
-Roll the dough out 1/4-inch thick between two sheets of parchment paper, slide parchment paper and dough onto a baking sheet or other flat surface, and refrigerate for at least 90 minutes.
+- Roll the dough out 1/4-inch thick between two sheets of parchment paper, slide parchment paper and dough onto a baking sheet or other flat surface, and refrigerate for at least 45 minutes.

 - Preheat your oven to 350°.
 Cut out cookies, re-rolling dough between parchment paper as needed.
 Use a metal spatula to transfer cookies to prepared baking sheet and refrigerate for 15 minutes to allow cookies to firm up so they don't spread too much in the oven.

 - Bake for 9 to 14 minutes depending on cookie size, until edges are set.
 Cool on cookie sheet until cool enough to handle and then transfer to a wire rack to finish cooling.

 - Whisk together powdered sugar, 1 teaspoon of the milk, and vanilla.
 Add milk by the 1/4 teaspoon until icing reaches a consistency where if you run a knife through it, it takes 20 seconds to fill back in completely.
 Transfer icing to a piping bag or disposable plastic bag with the tip cut off and go wild decorating!